-Cotton is far more breathable than other materials and does an excellent job wicking away sweat and fluids from your body.
+Cotton is far more breathable than other materials and does an excellent job of wicking away sweat and fluids from your body.

 “Excess moisture can promote an overgrowth of yeast, which can change the natural bacterial makeup and ultimately disrupt your natural scent,” she says.
 Pass.